Freeway (rapper): Think Free and the return to the Roc (2018–2019)

 Prior to the release of Think Free, Freeway announced he was filming the Think Free documentary, a video account offering a behind-the-scene look at his music, family life, and health following the diagnosis of kidney failure.
 The documentary, which was originally scheduled to accompany the Think Free album, has yet to be released.
 The rapper underwent a kidney transplant in February 2019.

+Personal life

+Freeway had 2 children.
+His son, Jihad Pridgen, who performed as SnowHadd, died in 2020 at the age of 20.
+His daughter Harmony died in 2021 after a battle with an unspecified cancer.